pwa-builder/PWABuilder-CLI/README.md

 `generatedAppDir` is the destination directory of the generated app.

-####createFireFoxOSApp(w3cManifestInfo, generatedAppDir)
+####createFirefoxOSApp(w3cManifestInfo, generatedAppDir)
-Returns a promise that generates the application for the FireFox OS platform.
+Returns a promise that generates the application for the Firefox OS platform.

 `w3cManifestInfo` is the manifest's data in JSON format.